syncrosim/pysyncrosim/docs/quickstart.rst

 Checking the Run Log
 ^^^^^^^^^^^^^^^^^^^^
-For more information use the Scenario `run_log()` method.
+For more information use the Scenario :meth:`~pysyncrosim.scenario.Scenario.run_log()` method.
 Note that this method can only be called when a Scenario is a *Results Scenario*.

 .. code-block:: pycon